olivervinn/eclipse-plugins/README.md

-**Remove all problem markers**
+**Remove Problem markers**

 With one click remove all problem markers from all workspace projects.

 **Hide Context Menu Items**

-The Editor context menu is seriously over populated so using activities take back control.
-Three tier hiding: basic copy-paste... then the build commands that a non managed project dont use.
+The Editor context menu is seriously over populated so activities are used to take back control.
+Three tier hiding: basic copy-paste... then the build commands that a non managed project doesn't use.
 Finally to tame plugins like Easy shell and PyDev.
 Each group can be disabled via the preferneces page.

 *Preferences > General > Context Menu*